Patricia Maria Țig

 Patricia Maria Țig (born 27 July 1994) is a Romanian tennis player.

-Țig has a career-high WTA singles ranking of No. 56, achieved on 26 October 2020.
-Her best doubles ranking of world No. 155, she achieved on 14 November 2016. Țig has won one singles title on the WTA Tour, plus one on WTA 125 tournaments, as well as 14 singles titles and four doubles titles on the ITF Circuit.
-She is coached by Răzvan Sabău.
+Țig has a career-high WTA singles ranking of world No. 56, achieved on 26 October 2020.
+Her best doubles ranking of No. 155 was achieved on 14 November 2016. Țig has won one singles title on the WTA Tour and one WTA 125 title, as well as twenty one singles titles and eleven doubles titles on the ITF Circuit.

 Career overview

-2015: First WTA-level finals
+2015: First WTA Tour finals

 Țig made her WTA Tour debut at the Bucharest Open where she received a wildcard into the singles main draw, and she won to Sílvia Soler Espinosa (retired at 6–4, 3–1) in the first round, before losing 0–6, 2–6 to Polona Hercog.
 In the doubles competition, paired to co-national Andreea Mitu, Țig reached her first WTA final, but they lost.

 She then did much better in Baku by defeating Oksana Kalashnikova 6–1, 6–3 to qualify, then in the main draw, qualifiers Olga Ianchuk (6–4, 6–2) and Olga Savchuk (7–5, 6–4), and then Donna Vekić (6–3, 6–2), and in the semifinals she defeated top seed and world No. 42, Anastasia Pavlyuchenkova, 6–3, 6–2, thus reaching her first WTA singles final (without losing one set) and entering top 120 in the WTA rankings.
 She lost the final in three sets to Margarita Gasparyan.

-2018: Inactivity status
+2017–2018: Break from tour

 After a period of struggling with her performances in the second half of 2017 season, she decided to focus on her health, citing back pain as the main source of discomfort.
 Her last played tournament was the (Guangzhou Open) in September 2017. Țig became an inactive player on 24 September 2018, after not playing for 52 consecutive weeks.